-The Lord had led three of my friends and me on a joint spiritual journey back in 2009—a year filled with soaking-in-His-presence lessons that, personally speaking, catapulted my walk into new directions on many levels.
+The Lord had led three of my friends and me on a joint spiritual journey a ways back—in a year filled with soaking-in-His-presence lessons that, personally speaking, catapulted my walk into new directions on many levels.

 It all started with our hanging out at His well (in prayer, seeking His face, desiring to go deeper).
 Although we had different backgrounds and approaches, we were one in Messiah, Jesus, honoring God and His Word.

 We had agreed to meet weekly via phone for prayer and subsequent God-called fasts.
 The actual parameters of each fast differed and intensified per the individual intercessor—but the leading of the “when” and the “how long” always fell in absolute unison.